rocket7642/CSS143B/homework/homework3/problem_1/readme.md

 ### 1. (30pt) Implement a copy constructor for SingleLinkedList
-A copy constructor copies values in each of the node in the given list into the calling list.
+A (copy constructor)[https://www.baeldung.com/java-copy-constructor] initializes a list by making an identical copy of the values in all the nodes in the given list.

 #### Implement the following copy constructor in SingleLinkedList.java (20pt)
 ```java